 Dhanalakshmi Balakrishnan, MD

 Maria Del Mar Capo-Martinez, MD

 PGY - 3

 Dimple Pandya, MD

 Pathology Clinical Fellows:

 The State University of New York at Stony Brook offers academic programs in many undergraduate and graduate subjects.
 Lectures, concerts, art and photography exhibits, films, theatrical productions and athletic events on campus complement the diverse academic programs.
 Located on 1400 wooded acres on the North Shore of Long Island, in a region of coves, beaches and small historic villages, Stony Brook retains a distinctive New England flavor.
-The town and surrounding communities couple the charm of a rural setting, minutes from the Long Island Sound and Atlantic, with cultural, scientific, and industrial resources of the nation's largest city.
+The town and surrounding communities couple the charm of a rural setting, minutes from the Long Island Sound and Atlantic Ocean, with cultural, scientific, and industrial resources of the nation's largest city.

 Our program participates in the National Resident Matching Program (NRMP).
 The standard time schedule for the match is followed.
 The department abides strictly by the rules and regulations of the NRMP.
 Applicants are strongly encouraged to complete their application in late summer or fall prior to graduation.
 Our program’s deadline for application receipt is November 15.
 Applications, official transcripts, a Dean's letter, three letters of recommendation and USMLE scores must be submitted through the ERAS (Electronic Residency Application Service).
 All inquiries about the application process or training program should be directed to:

 Phone: (631) 444-2224